 - One of the biggest problems that comes with lower priced guitars is the lack of sustain.
 This is definitely not an issue with this model from Yamaha.
 And, not only is there great sustain, the rich sound and overtones make this a guitar that is ideal for many different types of music

-- The materials used to make this guitar are not of the same high quality that you find in other Yamaha guitars
+- Some of the materials used to make this guitar are not of the same high quality that you find in other Yamaha guitars

 - The frets are rough and not polished, and you can really tell when you are trying to vibrato a note.
 Even in this price range, the frets should be of a higher quality.